-- Discovery engine that finds installed versions of hardware, firmware, and software on nodes. - SUM deploys updates in the correct order and ensures that all dependencies are met before deploying an update. - Interdependency checking. - Automatic and step-by-step localhost Guided Update process. - · Web browser-based mode. - Ability to create custom baselines and ISOs. - Support for iLO Repository. - Simultaneous firmware and software deployment for multiple remote nodes. - · Local offline firmware deployments with SPP deliverables. - Remote offline deployment when used with the Scripting Toolkit (ProLiant Gen8 and later) servers, Scripting Toolkit (ProLiant Gen9), RESTful Interface Tool (Gen10), iLO Virtual Media, or PXE booted media. - Extensive logging in all modes.
+- Discovery engine that finds installed versions of hardware, firmware, and software on nodes. - SUM deploys updates in the correct order and ensures that all dependencies are met before deploying an update. - Interdependency checking. - Automatic and step-by-step Localhost Guided Update process. - Web browser-based mode. - Ability to create custom baselines and ISOs. - Support for iLO Repository (Gen10 iLO 5 nodes only). - Simultaneous firmware and software deployment for multiple remote nodes. - · Local offline firmware deployments with SPP deliverables. - Extensive logging in all modes.